 Feb 22, 2016 – Monday – Yangon, Myanmar

-I spend most of the day aboard the ship at the dock, and leave at 4:30PM to see the Shwedagon Pagoda at night.
+I spend most of the day aboard the ship at the dock before we leave at 4:30PM to see the Shwedagon Pagoda at night.
 The traffic is very congested south of the main bridge across the river, but we arrive at the pagoda in time for sunset when the lights illuminate all the gold on the structures.
 One benefit of visiting at night: the marble tiles on the plaza around the pagoda are cool.
 Yesterday, I was burning my bare feet as I walked around the pagoda in the midday Sun.
 The Moon is full, making this evening even more picturesque.

 The main Shwedagon Pagoda at night